AI

 Mistake 5: Ignoring the Observability Tax

-You can’t debug what you can’t measure.
 Production AI requires observability that goes beyond standard application metrics.
 You need feature-level tracking, prediction distribution monitoring, and feedback loop instrumentation.
+You can’t debug what you can’t measure.

 Mistake 6: Underestimating the Version Control Problem